Sichtermann/nvidiaFanControl/README.md

 # GPU Fan Control Script

 This repository contains a Bash script for controlling the fan speed of a GPU based on its temperature.
 The script reads the GPU temperature using `nvidia-smi` and adjusts the fan speed accordingly, using a linear interpolation algorithm.
 The PWM (Pulse Width Modulation) value for the fan speed is set in steps of 5 units.
-I use it for my Nvidia A100 in my desktop PC together with a nzxt fan-controller and a powerful axial ventilator.
+I use it for my Nvidia A100 in my desktop PC together with a nzxt fan-controller and a powerful radial ventilator.

 ## Script Details